migueldoctor/ReactJS-Raw-sample-with-JSX-without-Flux-or-ES6/README.md

 ```

+### 3. Using js functions and vars within JSX code

 In commit [8](https://github.com/migueldoctor/ReactJS-Raw-sample-with-JSX-without-Flux-or-ES6/commit/f11290e2d69cb04649c131546fc6c183e7e57dca) we have replaced the fixed rootElement created
 with JSX and we have composited it making use of an array of contacts, then we have applied filter and map functions and include the var result in the JSX CODE USING BRACKETS {}.
 As follows we
 can see the evolution of our example